fatbolster/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

+#### Outputs
+- Success: "X persons listed!", where X is the number of matching persons
+- Failure: Error messages above

 ### Deleting a person : `delete`